MatthewJbelcher7/PigGame/README.md

 declare let player2 = new Player(nameInput, playerId)

-declare function roll(){ //attached to button element call getRandomIntInclusive()
+// declare function roll(){ //attached to button element call getRandomIntInclusive()
     IF 1, add 0 score to this.globalTurnScore, end turn //(switchPlayer(event,findPlayerById))
       IF...Else add 2-6 to this.globaleTurnScore
       this.globalTurnScore = this.globalTurnScore + 2-6
     }

-declare function hold()
+// declare function hold()
   add this.globalTurnScore to this.score;
+  IF (this.score >= 100) {
+    they win
+  }
   this.gobalTurnScore = 0;

-  declare a function hold() that will add turnScore to score and switch playerId

-      IF a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
-      Else...IF player wants to continue, continue to looping

-findPlayerById

-The first player to score 100 or more points wins.

-switchPlayer() to switch playerId=1 using playerPlays() to playerId=2 to use playerPlays()

-For example, the first player, Donald, begins a turn with a roll of 5.
-Donald could hold and score 5 points, but chooses to roll again.
-Donald rolls a 2, and could hold with a turn total of 7 points, but chooses to roll again.
-Donald rolls a 1, and must end his turn without scoring.
-The next player, Alexis, rolls the sequence 4-5-3-5-6, after which she chooses to hold, and adds her turn total of 23 points to her score.
+// declare switchPlayer()

 //random int
-function getRandomIntInclusive(min, max) {
-  min = Math.ceil(min);
-  max = Math.floor(max);
-  return Math.floor(Math.random() * (max - min + 1) + min); // The maximum is inclusive and the minimum is inclusive
-}

 Describe: getRandomIntInclusive(min, max)

-TEST 1: // gets a random number from min - max
+TEST 1: "It gets a random number from min - max and output"
+Code:
 getRandomIntInclusive(1, 6)
+Expected Output:
+random number between 1-6